 Nobody likes dealing with vomit.
 Whether it’s your own or someone else’s, the experience is always unpleasant.
-But if it happens to land on your carpet, the smell can linger for days.
+But if it happens to land on your carpet, the smell can linger for days, and carpet cleaning will be mandatory.
 Fortunately, there are a few simple steps you can take to remove the odor from your carpet and leave it smelling fresh and clean.
 In this article, we’ll show you how to clean up vomit and get rid of that nasty smell for good.

 What to do when someone vomits on your carpet